Hamiltonian latent operators for content and motion disentanglement in image sequences: Experiments

 \section{Experiments}

 The implementation details of neural network architecture and training procedure are discussed in Appendix~\ref{apsec: experiments}.
 Our code is available on GitHub.~\footnote{\url{https://github.com/MdAsifKhan/HALO.git}}.
 We first demonstrate the application of \textit{HALO} on disentangling content and motion in sequences of rotating balls evolving under constant energy.
 Next, we investigate the applicability of our approach on two complex datasets: Sprites and MUG~\cite{aifanti2010mug}.

 \textbf{Rotating Balls} We construct a set of sequences of images of a ball that moves in an orbit under constraint $i^2+j^2=c$, where $(i,j)$ is a centre of a ball and $c$ is the distance from the centre of an orbit.
 Each sequence is drawn from a different initial condition decided uniformly at random, and all sequences are of length $16$.
 To introduce the content element, we colour half of the sequence as ``red" and the remaining as ``blue".
 In Figure~\ref{fig:rotbalss}, we show the result of swapping the content variable of two held-out sequences that demonstrates the effectiveness of \textit{HALO} in disentangling \textit{motion} from the \textit{content} while keeping the dynamics intact.

-Next, we introduce details of the two datasets, followed by a discussion of the results in Section~\ref{subsec:resultsanddiscussion}. \textbf{Sprites} is a sequence of animated character performing different actions as per sprites sheets.\footnote{https://github.com/jrconway3/ Universal-LPC-spritesheet } It comprises three actions: `walking', `spell cast' and `slashing' from three viewing angles: `left', `right' and `straight'.
-The sequences are of length $8$ with each frame as an RGB image of size $64\times64\times3$.
-The appearance of each character has four attributes: colour of skin, hairstyle, tops and trousers/pants.
-Each attribute can take six values resulting in 1296 unique characters.
-We used 1000 characters for training and the rest for evaluation. ii) MUG~\cite{aifanti2010mug} is a dataset of 52 individual performing six facial expressions: anger, disgust, fear, happiness, sadness and surprise.
-The dataset is made available by signing the license agreement available.
-The dataset consists sequences of variable length ranging from 50 to 160 frames.
-For training purpose, we downsample the sequences by a factor of two and use random subsequence of length $8$, crop face region and resize it to $64\times64$.
+Next, we introduce details of the two datasets, followed by a discussion of the results in Section~\ref{subsec:resultsanddiscussion}. \textbf{Sprites} is a sequence of animated characters performing different actions (`walking', `spell cast' and `slashing' from three viewing angles `left', `right' and `straight') as per sprites sheets.\footnote{https://github.com/jrconway3/ Universal-LPC-spritesheet } The sequences are of length $8$ RGB images of size $64\times64\times3$.
+Each character's appearance has four attributes: skin colour, hairstyle, tops and pants.
+Each attribute can take six values resulting in $1296$ unique characters.
+We used $1000$ characters for training and the rest for evaluation. \textbf{MUG}~\citep{aifanti2010mug} a dataset of six facial expressions (anger, disgust, fear, happiness, sadness and surprise) of $52$ individuals.
+Sequences are of variable lengths ranging from $50$ to $160$ frames.
+We downsample the sequences by a factor of two and then take a random subsequence of length $8$, crop the face region and resize it to $64\times64$.
 The training and evaluation splits are based on~\citep{tulyakov2018mocogan}.
 We also demonstrate the application of our model in predicting rotations on MNIST digits where the symplectic structure proves useful for sampling long trajectories in the latent space.
 We refer to Appendix~\ref{asubsec:rotmnist} for results.